luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 and you want to give it the first try to explore what is possible with it and what you can achieve when working with it.

 - First, we will run a DepthAI demo script, that will allow you to preview DepthAI functionalities.
-- Next, I will explain what the script does and describe basic terms used in DepthAI world.
+- Next, I will explain what the script does and describe basic terms used in the DepthAI world.
-- Last, you will receive useful links to expand your knowledge further and check open-sourced use-case implementations, code examples and tutorials, that you can use as a starting point for your projects.
+- Last, you will receive useful links to expand your knowledge further, and check open-sourced use-case implementations, code examples and tutorials, that you can use as a starting point for your projects.

 Let's start with the device setup below